openenclave/openenclave/docs/ApiGuidelines.md

 * Public APIs cannot have source-breaking changes across Open Enclave versions.
 For platforms where shared libraries are build, public APIs cannot have binary-breaking changes across Open Enclave versions either.
-(Source- and binary-breaking changes can still be made to a new API before it is released for the first time.)
+(Source- and binary-breaking changes can still be made to a new API before it is released for the first time.
+See the Breaking Changes section below for further discussion.)
 * A public API must not be added to Open Enclave if there is already a non-deprecated API that can just as easily be used (i.e., with approximately the same number of lines of code).
 * A public API must not be added to Open Enclave if the API would provide generic functionality